integreat-io/integreat-adapter-xml/README.md

 - `namespaces`: May be an object with uris as keys and prefixes as values.
 Any namespace matching an uri will use the given prefix.
 Use an empty string `''` to indicate a default namespace that will not have any prefix.
+- `soapVersion`: When provided, the correct SOAP namespace and content type will be used for the given version.
+The adapter supports `'1.1'` and `'1.2'`.
+  Default is no soap version.

 ### XML transformer